 Photo credit: © Eatwell101.com

 It’s time for a good mustard pork stew.
-You’ll see that pork is a very versatile meat that you almost cannot miss to cook.
+You’ll see that pork is a very versatile meat that you almost cannot miss cooking.
 That’s an easy “set and forget” recipe for cooking beginners that makes a delightful dish for an evening dinner.
 You’ll be able to serve it with al dente pasta or white rice for a better “impact”.

 Preparation: 15 minutes